MIERUNE/flatgeom-rs/README.md

 # flatgeom

-A geometry type library using flat structures instead of jagged arrays to represent Polygon, MultiPolygon, etc.
+Geometry primitives employing flat data structures instead of jagged arrays to represent Polygons, MultiPolygons, and other geometries.
+This design may be efficient for serialization and deserialization.

-It is useful, for example, when serialization/deserialization performance is important.

 ## Visual examples of the data structure